 Photo by: Megan Demit, Nahant Historical Society collections

 We need the support of our friends.

 Friends of the Ellingwood Series

-Admissions alone do not cover the full costs of the concerts.
-So if music In Nahant is worth more to you than the
+Admissions alone do not cover the full costs of our concerts.
+So please, be a Friend for $100,

-or best of all, an Angel $500!
+Player for $250, or best of all, an Angel for $500!

 - Friend $100 (2 complimentary tickets)

 - Angel $500 (10 complimentary tickets)